Contact geometric mechanics: the Tulczyjew triples: Concluding remarks

-This is the first paper dealing seriously with the subject (in paper \cite{Esen:2021} some slightly different contact Tulczyjew triples are proposed, however, defined \emph{ad hoc} and only for trivial contact structures), so much is still to be done, especially if physics-motivated examples and applications are concerned.
-Also the question of the existence of hyperregular Lagrangians in the general case is an interesting but probably topologically complicated problem.
+This is the first paper dealing seriously with the subject (in paper \cite{Esen:2021} some slightly different contact Tulczyjew triples are proposed, however, defined \emph{ad hoc} and only for trivial contact structures), so there is still much work to be done in this direction, especially if examples with physics motivation and applications are concerned.
+Also, the question of the existence of hyperregular Lagrangians in the general case, as well as a proper understanding of `kinetic energy' (`free' Hamiltonians and Lagrangians) in topologically nontrivial cases, are interesting but probably complicated problems.